hedera-dev/hedera-tokens/erc20-foundry/README.md

   Fund your account with test HBAR by going to the [faucet](https://portal.hedera.com/faucet)

-- Set the value of `RPC_URL_HEDERATESTNET` as a JSON-RPC endpoint for Hedera Testnet.
+- Set the value of `RPC_URL_HEDERATESTNET` in `erc20-foundry/.env` as a JSON-RPC endpoint for Hedera Testnet.
   - Multiple options described at ["How to Connect to Hedera Networks Over RPC" ](https://docs.hedera.com/hedera/tutorials/more-tutorials/json-rpc-connections)